juliuszlioba/juliuszlioba/README.md

 ### Hi there 👋

-I'm graphic designer and front-end web developer curently working at [connect724.at](https://connect724.at).
+I'm graphic designer and front-end web developer.
 On side sometimes do freelancing or study projects.

 📫 You can reach me here: writeme@juliuszlioba.com